anse

 chateaubeaupin.com

-Nestled between two busy roads, this French garden is a hidden gem.
-Designed by Édouard André, a student of Le Nôtre, it surrounds an 18th-century bastide and provides a timeless escape.
-With manicured lawns, statues, fountains, and often, discreet concerts thanks to the Cité de la Musique set up nearby, it truly feels like a slice of Versailles under the Marseille pines.
+Tucked between two busy roads, this French-style garden is a hidden treasure.
+Designed by Le Nôtre's student, Édouard André, it surrounds an 18th-century bastide and offers a timeless escape.
+With manicured lawns, statues, fountains, and often, discreet concerts thanks to the Cité de la Musique located on site, it’s truly a slice of Versailles under the Marseille pines.

 Le Jardin de Magalone